rickyricky787/AnimeScoreScraper/README.md

 There are two different versions:
 - One that you can run in the terminal (main.py)
 - Another one that runs with a GUI using Tkinter (main_gui.py)
+- You can also demo it at https://anime-scores.herokuapp.com/

 ## Purpose
 This is just a personal project I did to not only brush up my Python skills, but to also learn how to web scrape using BeautifulSoup.
 I chose to do an anime score web scraper because I wanted to do a project based on something I enjoy.